jlmacle/z--news-monitoring-helper/README.md

 As a consequence, cron/time-scheduled tasks might fail at times. <br>
 You can find versions adapted to this type of use in the <b>cypress/e2e</b> folder. <br>
 Trying to fix the issue shouldn't be my priority.<br>
-I plan to upload later a fail-free version that being said.<br><br>
+I plan to upload later a closer to fail-free version, that being said.<br><br>
 Files/folder not found messages at the first run are normal.<br><br>
 The screenshots taken when a keyword has been considered as detected (sometimes wrongly) <br>
 are in the folder <b>cypress/screenshots</b>. <br>